antirez/smaz2/README.md

 ## Real world compression achieved

-./smax c "The program is designed to work well with English text" Compressed length: 44.44%
+./smaz2 "The program is designed to work well with English text" Compressed length: 44.44%

-./smax c "As long as the messages are latin letters natural language messages with common statistical properties, the program will only seldom use more space than needed"
+./smaz2 "As long as the messages are latin letters natural language messages with common statistical properties, the program will only seldom use more space than needed"
 Compressed length: 54.72%

-./smax c "Anche se in maniera meno efficiente, questo algoritmo di compressione è in grado di comprimere testi in altre lingue."
+./smaz2 "Anche se in maniera meno efficiente, questo algoritmo di compressione è in grado di comprimere testi in altre lingue."
 Compressed length: 66.95%

 ## Implementations